icpc/ccs-specs/Contest_API.md

 ### Types of endpoints

-The endpoints can be categorized into 3 groups as follows:
+The endpoints can be categorized into 4 groups as follows:

+  - Metadata: `/`, access
   - Configuration: contests, judgement-types, languages, problems, groups, organizations, teams, team-members;
   - Live data: state, submissions, judgements, runs, clarifications, awards, commentary;
   - Aggregate data: scoreboard, event-feed.

+Metadata is data about the API.
+These are not included in the event feed and are always required to be available.
+The access endpoint specifies which other endpoints are offered by the API.

 Configuration is normally set before contest start.
 Is not expected to, but could occasionally be updated during a contest.
 It does not have